 - The prevalence of opioid abuse in Los Angeles County is 4.7% higher than the national average of 4.3%.

-Despite evidence of an opioid epidemic in Los Angeles, doctors overprescribe Hydrocodone, Oxycodone, Fentanyl, and other opioid drugs.
-Further fueling the increase in opioid abuse, many users are turning to illegal opioids and synthetic opioids they can purchase off the streets.
+Despite evidence of an opioid epidemic in Los Angeles, doctors continue to overprescribe Hydrocodone, Oxycodone, Fentanyl, and other prescription opioid medications.
+Further fueling the increase in opioid abuse, many users turn to illegal opioids and synthetic opioids they can purchase off the streets.
 The epidemic is driven by both prescribed opioids and illegal opioids.

-Los Angeles has developed education programs for law enforcement and first responders to realize opioid abuse and addiction is a disease.
-They receive education about using Narcan (naloxone) — a drug that reverses the effects of opioid overdoses when administered in time.
+To address this opioid crisis, Los Angeles has developed educational programs for law enforcement and first responders to learn about opioid abuse and addiction as a disease.
+They are being taught how to use Narcan (naloxone), a drug that can reverse the effects of opioid overdoses when administered in time.

 Are You Struggling with Opioid Addiction and Want Help?

-Struggling with opioid addiction could put you one step closer to accidental overdose and potentially death.
-If you want help and are ready to get it, do not hesitate to take the first steps by contacting us today.
+Struggling with opioid addiction could put you one step closer to accidental overdose and potential death.
+Don’t become a number in this drug overdose epidemic, do not hesitate to take the first steps by contacting us today.